 Towards the western edge of the mural district and a short walk from the cluster of works around Union Row, two more pieces from 2018 can be seen near Holbourn Place.
-The first, at the corner with Union Street, is from Sheffield’s Phlegm, a huge fan favourite on the street art scene his black and white illustrative murals are always spectacular to look at, featuring as they do, scenes from his own artistic world.
+The first, at the corner with Union Street, is from Sheffield’s Phlegm.
+A huge fan favourite on the street art scene his black and white illustrative murals fit in well with granite of Aberdeen.
+They are also always spectacular to look at.
+Geaturing as they do, scenes from his own artistic world.
 A bit further down on the corner of Willowbank Road and Scottish artists Conzo & Globel have painted a cartoon and text based collaboration featuring seagulls and chips two staples of Aberdonian life.

 There are many other locations with street art knocking about including the top of the St. Nicolas Rooftop Gardens where Bortusk Leer has created an expansive collage of his cartoon monsters.

-Belmont Street also has a spectacular piece although it is best seen from the bridge on Union Street which overlooks the Union Terrace Gardens.
+Belmont Street has a spectacular piece which is best seen from the bridge on Union Street overlookiung the Union Terrace Gardens.
 From Portuguese artist ‘Add Fuel‘.
 Inspired by the tiles and ceramics of Aberdeen, the piece itself looks like a tile mosaic whose colour palette perfectly blends into to the surrounding architecture.
 Go onto the street itself and there are a number of other little gems hidden around that have been placed there by artists, you just have to keep your eyes peeled.